allanmcculloch/octoprice-android/readme.md

 **The following functionality is provided**

-- View a list of products
+- View a list of energy products
-- View if a product uses green energy
 - View details of the product including prices (if available and limited to grid supply point group A / electricity)
+- View if a product is green
 - Check a Grid Supply Point group based on a post code

 **Built using:**